Updated June 12, 2023

 And it worked.

-If you can become part of the right coach/executive combination, the results can be powerful.
+If you can become part of the right coach/client combination, the results can be powerful.
 Find the right person.
 There’s a great deal of trust and collaboration involved, and not every coach is right for every client.
 But when the combination works, it can take you places you’ve never been before.